 ACertificate of Trust@ means the Certificate of Trust filed for the Trust pursuant to Section 3810(a) of the Business Trust Act, substantially in the form of Exhibit A hereto.

+ACertificate Base Amount@ means the base amount of the Certificate.

 ACertificate Register@ and ACertificate Registrar@ mean the register maintained and the registrar (or any successor thereto) appointed pursuant to Section 3.02(a) hereof.